browserengineering/book/book/visual-effects.md

 basically the optimization we implemented for scrolling [in Chapter 2](graphics.md#faster-rendering).[^no-other-shapes]

+[^shader-rounded]: At a high level, this is achieved by having the GPU *shaders*---the code---for various drawing commands check for clipping when they draw.
+In effect, the clip region is stored implicitly, in the code and state of the canvas, instead of explicitly in a surface.
-[^shader-rounded]: Typically in a browser this means code in GPU shaders.
-GPU programs are out of scope for this book, but if you're curious there are many online resources describing ways to do this.
+GPU programs are out of scope for this book, but if you're curious there are many online resources with more information.

 [^no-other-shapes]: This kind of code is complex for Skia to implement, so it only makes sense to do it for common patterns, like rounded